DamonCharlesRoberts/wid-and-gender/readme.md

 # Double jeopardy: The implications of gender on white's racial attitudes

-Github repository for academic project titled "Double jeopardy: the implications of gender on white's racial attitudes
+Github repository for academic project titled "Double jeopardy: the implications of gender on white's racial attitudes.

 # File structure
 - data/